apache/parquet-format/LogicalTypes.md

 1. If the repeated field is not a group, then its type is the element type and elements are required.
-2. If the repeated field is a group with multiple fields, then its type (Struct type with multiple fields) is the element type and elements are required.
+2. If the repeated field is a group with multiple fields, then its type is the element type and elements are required.
-3. If the repeated field is a group with one `required` or `optional` field, and is named either `array` or uses the `LIST`-annotated group's name with `_tuple` appended, then the repeated type (Struct type with single field) is the element type and elements are required.
+3. If the repeated field is a group with a `repeated` field, then the repeated field is the element type because the type cannot be a 3-level list.
-4. If the repeated field is a `LIST`-annotated group with one `repeated` field, then the element type is a list type with 2-level structure and elements are required.
+4. If the repeated field is a group with one field and is named either `array` or uses the `LIST`-annotated group's name with `_tuple` appended then the repeated type is the element type and elements are required.
 5. Otherwise, the repeated field's type is the element type with the repeated field's repetition.
-Please note that the repeated field here (a group with one field) cannot be `LIST`-annotated or `MAP`-annotated 3-level structure, as such a group's repetition must be `required` or `optional`.

 Examples that can be interpreted using these rules: